Healthy Homes Assessment Whakatu

 What We Do

-We offer a wide range of services to make sure you are fully updated on the condition of any property you may be thinking of buying or selling and also other services.
+We specialise in a variety of services to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling in addition to other services.

-Not only do we collaborate with you, but we also collaborate with a number of big clients like local councils, banks, and insurance firms.
-They seem to are pleased with their reassurance provided, thanks to the information included in our reports on building inspections.
+Not only do we work with you but we also work with some big clients like local councils, banks, and insurance firms.
+Evidently they enjoy the peace of mind provided, due to the details that we provide in our reports of building inspections.

 • Pre Purchase & Pre Sale Reports